Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 Setting Flags

-The ALU’s efficiency and speed are critical to the overall performance of the CPU and the computer as a whole.
+Generally, the ALU status code is set based on the flag and the results of its operations in the CPU status register.
+The flags can control the program’s flow (e.g., branching).
+The ALU’s efficiency and speed are critical to the overall performance of the CPU and the computer.
 Modern CPUs are designed with highly optimized ALUs that can perform operations rapidly, supporting a wide range of data types and precision levels.

-Control Unit (C-U)
+Control Unit – CU

 1. Instruction Decoding